46 Classic Cocktails You Need to Know

 Made with gin, lemon juice, dry vermouth, raspberry syrup and an egg white, the ingredients of this drink are combined and shaken with ice before being poured and served straight up.
 People love Clover Clubs for their well-paired berry and botanical flavors as well as their foamy tops.

 Originally created in the late 1980s after the release of Absolut Citron, the Cosmopolitan skyrocketed to pop culture stardom in the ’90s thanks to Sex in the City.
 Made with citrus vodka, Cointreau, cranberry juice and fresh lime juice, this drink has become a symbol for working women.
+Go the extra mile and use this homemade cranberry juice.

 While most associate the daiquiri with the blended, sugary, umbrella-topped drinks served poolside at resorts, a true daiquiri is much simpler.
 Made with rum, lime juice and sugar, an authentic daiquiri isn’t blended but shaken with ice and then strained into a cocktail glass.
 See what other classic rum drinks you should know.